 Recommendation 1: The skill level of cannulators is matched to the degree of difficulty of a specific access to cannulate (opinion).

 Cannulation is a learned skill which improves with practice.
-Without good cannulation skills, an AVF or AVG can be damaged or destroyed.
-Research suggests that inexperienced dialysis staff have higher rates of access infection, infiltration, and loss.
+Without good cannulation skills, an AVF or AVG can be damaged.